bliutwo/oracle_2d_graphics_tutorial/questions_and_exercises.md

 1. bytecode - the platform-independent code that a Java Virtual Machine can understand, converted to by the compiler from the human-readable source file
 2. c (`/* comment`) is not a valid comment
 3. Maybe the filename of the source file?
+"Check your classpath.
+Your class cannot be found."
+I think this is the same thing.
 4. `public static void main(String[] args)`
-5. `public`
+5. ~~`public`~~ "They can be in either order, but the convention is `public static`."
-6. The parameters that the `main` method defines are the *command-line arguments*.
+6. ~~The parameters that the `main` method defines are the *command-line arguments*.~~ The `main` method defines a single parameter, usually named `args`, whose type is an array of `String` objects.

 ## Exercises